samsonAniekan/adding-to-Arrays-practice/README.md

 /** Write a function tripler(nums) that takes in an array as an arg.
 The function should return a new array containing three times every number of the original array.**/

+Write a function longWords(words) that takes in an array of words.
+ The function should return an array containing only the words that are longer than 5 characters.